googlearchive/CustomElements/README.md

 The `<element>` tag provides a mechanism to encapsulate HTML, CSS, and JavaScript into reusable, encapsulated components.

-Here's the declarative version of the previous example:

     <element name="x-foo">
       <section>
         I'm an x-foo!